pupil-labs/pupil-docs/user-docs/pupil-capture.md

 For all new projects we strongly recommend using Apriltags!

 <aside class="warning">
-  <strong>Note</strong> - The legacy marker system had a problem in pupil player, where marker detection could be non-unique if the marker detection process was not started from the beginning of the recording or was discontinued while detecting by seeking in the recording.
-When working with legacy markers, you are strongly recommended to always only enable the offline surface detection in pupil player when the seek position is at frame 0 and to not seek in the video as long as the surface detection is still running, in order to avoid any data inconsistencies!
+  <strong>Note</strong> - The legacy marker system has a problem in Pupil Player, where marker detection could be non-unique if the marker detection process was not started from the beginning of the recording or was discontinued while detecting by seeking in the recording.
+When working with legacy markers, you are strongly recommended to always only enable the offline surface detection in Pupil Player when the seek position is at frame 0 and to not seek in the video as long as the surface detection is still running, in order to avoid any data inconsistencies!
 </aside>

 If you still need to use legacy markers, you can generate them with [this script](https://github.com/pupil-labs/pupil-helpers/blob/master/markers_stickersheet/make_square_markers.py), or download [this image](/images/pupil-capture/calibration-markers/pupil_surface_markers.webp).